What You Need to Know about Mobile App Localization in 2023!

 There were roughly 218 billion mobile app downloads across Android and iPhone apps in 2020, according to data by EmizenTech.

-Mobile apps range from entertainment and games apps to personal finance to business-to-business apps to chat-apps to a host of other areas where consumers are actively scrolling through, searching for, clicking keys on the phones.
+Mobile apps range from entertainment and games apps to personal finance to business-to-business apps to chat apps to a host of other areas where consumers are actively scrolling through, searching for, and clicking keys on their phones.

 But what this really indicates is that there’s a growing need for mobile apps and a large opportunity for developers and business owners alike when it comes to creating a mobile app.

-But businesses who consider expanding beyond their country or region to areas that speak a different language have to look at mobile apps differently.
+However, businesses that consider expanding beyond their country or region to areas that speak a different language have to look at mobile apps differently.

 Mobile apps offer an opportunity but if your target customers don’t speak your language, you’re in a tight spot trying to reach them, communicate with them, and sell to them.